vaadin-miki/super-fields/README.md

 ## Overview

-This is a collection of hopefully useful Vaadin 14 and 24 components, grouped into several subprojects:
+This is a collection of hopefully useful components for Vaadin 25.
+There are two submodules within this repository:

-* `superfields` are various input components;
+* `superfields` are various Vaadin components;
-* `demo-v24` contains an app for Vaadin 24 that shows all components - [see the demo online](https://demo.unforgiven.pl/superfields/) or run it yourself with `mvn package jetty:run`
+* `demo-app` that contains an app for Vaadin 25 that shows all components - [see the demo online](https://demo.unforgiven.pl/superfields/) or run it yourself with `mvn package jetty:run`

 ## Installation

 [SuperFields are also available in Vaadin Directory](https://vaadin.com/directory/component/superfields).
 If you find this library useful, consider rating it there or leaving a review.
 Thanks :)

-SuperFields work with Vaadin 24 (and above).
+### Vaadin and Java versions

-### Vaadin 23/24 and Java 11/17
+Starting from **version 0.20** SuperFields work with Vaadin 25 and require **Java 21**.

 Starting from **version 0.18** SuperFields work with Vaadin 24 and require **Java 17**.